- Dietetics Programs

 Those weeks are usually divided as follows:

 While in your internship, you will work on gathering evidence and data to support Capstone Research Project (CRP).
-The last three program months are devoted to finalizing and preparing to write and present a Capstone projects are designed to teach and foster the development of skills in using research and evidence in identifying best practices, and to provide a basis for justifying and making practice based decisions.
-Such skills build greater abilities and confidence in problem solving, and determine how best to achieve nutrition care outcomes and efficiencies food, nutrition care and community services.
+The last three program months are devoted to finalizing and presenting a Capstone projects paper.
+The CRP is designed to teach and foster the development of research and evidence seeking skills in identifying best practices, and in justifying and making practice based decisions.
+Such skills build greater abilities and confidence in problem solving, and determine how best to achieve nutrition care outcomes and efficiencies food, nutrition and community services.

 Some examples of capstone projects: